 A site-wide Soil Risk Assessment (RA) report was submitted to EPA and PADEP in March 2012.
 EPA and PADEP approved the RA report in letters dated July 9, and 10, 2012, respectively.
 The RA Report analyzes the potential human exposure risks associated with the levels of contamination found as part of the SRI.
 Currently, there are no unacceptable risks to human health related to contaminated soil at the FYNOP.

 The SRI Report for Groundwater – Part 1 was submitted to the EPA and PADEP in September 2011 and approved by EPA on February 2, 2012 and PADEP on February 3, 2012.
 The SRI for Groundwater – Part 1 recommended certain additional investigation activities.
 These additional investigations are detailed in a Field Sampling Plan (FSP) for the SRI for Groundwater – Part 2 that was submitted to EPA and PADEP during April 2012.
 The SRI for Groundwater – Part 2 was initiated in 2012 and is ongoing.
-An interim report of the findings of the SRI for Groundwater – Part 2 will be issued during late 2013.
+The Final SRI for Groundwater - Part 2 Report will be issued during the fourth quarter of 2015.

 The results of the Soil and Groundwater SRIs and the Soils RA will form the basis for the selection of future cleanup actions.
 An analysis of potential remedial alternatives was initiated during 2014.
 It is anticipated that the Remedial Alternative Analysis (RAA) report will be issued during 2017.